ndrean/demo-solidjs-websockets/README.md

 ## Re-usable channels client-side

-To establish the "user socket" and channel, we firstly build the userSocket client endpoint:
+To establish the "user socket" and channel, we firstly build the userSocket client endpoint

 - connect client-side:

+:exclamation:note that we did not pass a "user-token" as an object in the `new Socket` constructor, but this should be the case).

 ```js
 import { Socket } from "phoenix";